yiannishatzopoulos/2dChangematrixresolution/README.md

 # 2dChangematrixresolution
-Change (upscale / downscale) 2d matrix resolution a small java implementation utility to resampling a 2d matrix into a higher or lower resolution.
+Change (upscale / downscale) 2d matrix resolution -
+a small java implementation utility to resample a 2d matrix into a higher or lower resolution.
 How to use

  public static void main(String[] args) {